Loss-Based Variational Bayes Prediction: Gibbs Variational Prediction

 \subsection{Overview}

-While the Gibbs posterior measure $\Pi _{w}(\cdot |y_{1:n})$ is our \textit{ ideal} posterior, it becomes difficult to sample when the dimension of $ \theta $ is large, which occurs in situations with a large number of predictors, or in flexible models.
-Therefore, the exact Gibbs predictive itself is not readily available in such cases.
-However, this does not invalidate the tenants on which the predictive $P_{\Pi _{w}}^{(n)}$ is constructed.
+While $\Pi _{w}(\cdot |y_{1:n})$ is our \textit{ideal} posterior, it can be difficult to sample from if the dimension of $\theta $ is {even moderately} large, which occurs in situations with a large number of predictors, or in flexible models.
+Therefore, the exact predictive itself is not readily available in such cases.
+However, this does not invalidate the tenant on which $P_{\Pi _{w}}^{(n)}$ is constructed.
 Viewed in this way, we see that the problem of predictive inference via $P_{\Pi _{w}}^{(n)}$ could be solved if one were able to construct an accurate enough approximation to $\Pi _{w}(\cdot |y_{1:n})$.
-Herein, we construct such an approximation using variational Bayes (VB).
+Herein, we propose to approximate $P_{\Pi _{w}}^{(n)}$ using variational Bayes (VB).

-VB approximates $\Pi _{w}(\cdot |y_{1:n})$ by attempting to find the closest member in a class $\mathcal{Q}$ of probability measures, and requires a choice of divergence measures for measuring the discrepancy between the elements of $\mathcal{Q}$ and $\Pi _{w}(\cdot |y_{1:n})$.
-The most common class of divergences for VB is the class of Renyi divergences.